Arab News

 Arab News is an English-language daily newspaper published in Saudi Arabia.
 It is published from Riyadh.
-The target audiences of the paper, which is published in broadsheet format, are businessmen, executives and diplomats.
+The target audiences of the paper, which is published in broadsheet format, are businesspeople, executives and diplomats.

 At least as of May 2019, Arab News was owned by Prince Turki bin Salman Al Saud, the brother of the ruling Crown Prince of Saudi Arabia Muhammad bin Salman.
+The newspaper promotes the Saudi government.

 History

 Arab News was founded in Jeddah on 20 April 1975 by Hisham Hafiz and his brother Mohammad Hafiz.
 It was the first English-language daily newspaper published in Saudi Arabia.
 Arab News is also the first publication of SRPC.
 The daily was jointly named by Kamal Adham, Hisham Hafiz and Turki bin Faisal.

 The paper is one of twenty-nine publications published by Saudi Research and Publishing Company (SRPC), a subsidiary of Saudi Research and Marketing Group (SRMG).
 The former chairman of SRMG and therefore, Arab News is Turki bin Salman Al Saud.
 He was succeeded by Prince Bader Al Farhan who went on to become Cultural Minister.
 SRMG's current chairman is Engineer Abdulrahman bin Ibrahim Rwaita.